Silas-U/RoboKinematics/README.md

 #### **Returns**:
 - **`trajectory`**: A list of generated trajectories for each joint over time.
 Each element in the list corresponds to a segment of the full trajectory between two waypoints.

-#### **Exceptions**:
-- Raises an `IndexError` if the number of waypoints does not match the number of time intervals.
-- Raises an `IndexError` if either the waypoints list or the time intervals list is empty.
-- Raises a `TypeError` if invalid types are passed as input parameters.

 #### **Usage Example**: